top of page

 The word utopia has developed an unjustified negative connotation over the years.
 It all started from Thomas More’s invention of the word from Greek roots meaning “no place.”
 He used the made-up word as the title of his 1516 book, a work of fiction describing an imaginary island.
 The culture of the island was meant as a deliberate juxtaposition to European culture of the time.
 It was meant in a semi-serious, semi-playful way as food for thought, pointing the way to self-examination and deliberate improvement.
 The book was written in the spirit of the Renaissance, back when people had the guts to boldly redefine themselves and their culture.
 The spirit of our times is a far cry from this admirable ethos of 500 years ago.

 For centuries, people have used the word “utopian” as a pejorative to suggest that any ambitious ideas for changes in society are too idealistic.
 Yes, some people have been unrealistic, gullible, and naive in their plans for a new society (communists are a prime example), but the use of the word “utopian” suggests that it is impossible to make any serious improvement to our government, our economic system, or to our culture in general.
 If this were the case, it means we would be frozen in an eternal stasis.
 Progress and evolution would no longer exist.
 In America, we look back with reverence at the Founding Fathers, the Revolutionary War, and the Constitution.
 All these things were products of the Age of Reason, which viewed the universe as operating according to fixed laws, all of which could be understood by human logic.
 Likewise, it was believed that the rules of human behavior and interaction could be understood and that systems of government, economics, education, etc. could be made more perfect.
+These are all very utopian notions.
 This belief that we can do better is what powers all our attempts at reform.
 When we give up on the notion that a more perfect world is possible, we resign ourselves to continuing on in the same fixed pattern forever.
 Since we are currently in a steep nose dive, a lack of improvement equates to suicide.
 We must adapt or die.

 Today we are in a strange situation.
 We have more knowledge at our disposal and greater technical abilities than ever, yet we have ironically become more cynical about our chances for self-improvement.
 If we do not believe a better world is possible, it means we are essentially giving up.
 If we believe that a better world is possible, we need to start acting in accordance with this belief and make a 100% effort to fix our problems ASAP.
 If we fail to do so, we are like a patient that is told by the doctor they need to alter their lifestyle or they will be dead within a year, and then does not make any of the prescribed changes.
 This means we must all adopt a utopian mindset.
 We need to redefine “utopian” to no longer mean pollyannaish, but possessing a firm belief in the ability to improve ourselves and our systems without limit.
 Just as we claim to admire the courage and wisdom of the framers of the Constitution, yet act as if we cannot get up the gumption to revise the clunky, byzantine document itself, there is a disconnect between our idea of ourselves as revolutionary innovators and our laziness in trying to implement actual solutions to our most pressing problems.
 If we put as much effort into solving issues of health care, poverty, and homelessness as we did into sports and gambling, these problems would have been solved a long time ago.
 If we cared as much about these issues as we did about our coffee drinks and our iphones, our society would be redesigned as quickly and completely as next year’s new car models.
 If we tried to bring about world peace as hard as we tried to end the Great Depression with New Deal projects, it would have happened a century ago.

-I have spent the last 30 years collecting the elements of world culture that I believe have the most promise in helping us create the best future possible.
+I have spent the last 30-plus years collecting the elements of world culture that I believe have the most promise in helping us create the best future possible.
 In 1991, I went to Taiwan with the purpose of learning Chinese language and culture, as well as searching for answers to deeper questions about the nature of reality.
 In 1993, I met a group that seemed to have many of those answers.
-Over the next three and a half years, I had a lifetime of experiences with the association, and began assembling the framework of the book Utopia Found.
+Over the next three and a half years, I had a lifetime of experiences with the group, and began assembling the framework of the book Utopia Found.
 I was a part of an experimental community in which people came together with a common purpose and treated one another like family.
 The group had an inestimable effect on me.
-I found the answers I was seeking and came to view the future with hope and certainty instead of despair.
+I found the answers I was seeking and came to view the future with hope instead of despair.
 In the end, the group fell apart due to its inability to institute democratic reforms.
 The closest thing to an actual utopia that I have ever experienced turned out to be only a temporary arrangement.
 The experience taught me many lessons.
 For one, it left me with an understanding that utopia is not a place, nor will it ever be; it is a state of mind.

 The utopian state of mind is the belief that we can improve coupled with our determination to make that improvement into a reality.
 It is the perseverance to continually better ourselves in every meaningful way, using democratic discussion, scientific methods, technology, positive thinking, experimentation, and spiritually-grounded wisdom.
 We cannot visit that particular time and space that I knew in the 90s to replicate it as an easy fix to save the world.
 What we can do is take the lessons I learned there (along with the lessons we have learned from all previous religions and civilizations) and apply them to create a future in which every individual participates in fine-tuning the systems by which we run our lives.
 How will we know when we are making progress?
 When we see world peace and an end to hunger, we will know we are getting somewhere.
 We can always say, “Another day in utopia,” as if things are perfect when we know they never will be, but according to the definition of utopia as a place of continual improvement, if we are all living in intentional communities and making sincere effort, it is a utopia already.
 This reflects the reality of life on the physical plane.
 Nothing here is ever 100% perfect according to any human standard, but we should never stop trying.
 This determination to save the planet for our kids and grandkids is the essence of a utopian mindset.
 Adopting this way of thought is our only hope.
 It does not require a trip to Tibet or the high Andes (although it does not preclude travel); it only requires that we reboot our minds and update the software.
-The whole world and all its most wonderful ideas can come to us wherever we are.
+The whole world and all its wonderful ideas can come to us wherever we are.
 A modified Shangri-La and Shambhala can be transplanted to exist in every community around the world if we wish.
 We just have to open up to the possibilities and be unafraid to change.
 We also have to care enough to turn good intentions into actions.
 How bad will we allow society and the environment to degrade before we take the necessary steps?

 ISLAM AND THE HOUSE OF PEACE

 Europeans love to lecture others about how to think and behave, but Europe has perhaps the most crime-ridden past of any continent on the planet.
 European history is a parade of warfare, racism, human rights abuses, religious tyranny, totalitarianism, and persecutions.
 However, out of the medieval synthesis of tribal law, Roman law, and church law, along with the reintroduction of Aristotelian philosophy and the nascent idea of human rights, some positive innovations did evolve: the separation of church and state, freedom of speech, religious tolerance, and the creation of democratic, representative republics.
 These crucial additions to Western culture have become the foundation of the modern world.
 Western culture is far from perfect, but if we filter out the bad and retain the good, we can apply these basic design elements to cultures everywhere, while continuing to innovate to make our set of international norms ever better.
-The Islamic world did not undergo the Renaissance and learn, as Europeans did, to tolerate a plethora of voices that each tell different narratives about the meaning of life and the basis of the state.
+The Islamic world did not undergo the Renaissance and learn, as Europeans did, to tolerate a plethora of voices that each tell a different narrative about the meaning of life and the basis of the state.
 In Islamic nations, there is traditionally only one source of authority.
 Although secular power and multiculturalism are now understood by many in the Islamic world, the roots of these new traditions are shallow.
 Islamic culture is in many ways as insular as Christian nations used to be centuries ago.
 It is common within the Islamic world for people to say “us” and “we” in reference to the followers of the same religion, not the people who share an area despite their different religions .

 This ongoing mindset of duality leads to an ongoing us-versus-them antagonism between followers of Islam and followers of other religions.
 It leads to an inherent double standard wherein people in Muslim countries would be infuriated to read about discrimination against Muslims in non-Muslim countries, but will continue to allow institutionalized discrimination against non-Muslims in what they consider to be dar al-Islam.
 For example, Islamic law forbids Muslims from converting to other religions but welcomes converts from other religions.
 If Muslims want to build mosques in every part of every continent where they may live and enjoy equal treatment, they must in turn allow Christians, Hindus, Buddhists, Sikhs, Jains, and the rest to build places of worship in what have been traditionally considered Islamic areas in turn and to tolerate all the non-Islamic iconography that come along with these.
 The current division between the Islamic World and the non-Islamic world has to be transcended.

 As with the other monotheistic religions, to foster an environment conducive to world peace, we need to get away from extremism and fundamentalism and embrace the mystic truth at the heart of all religions.
-Encouraging the mystic wisdom of the Sufis is one good way to make Islam more compatible with other religions in the future.
+Encouraging the wisdom of the Sufis is one good way to make Islam more compatible with other religions in the future.
 By the same token, the practice of more mysticism in Christianity would also work wonders for reducing tensions.

 I once had a conversation with my grandmother (who was born in 1916) about a debate that had been started by something said in Congress Someone had said that the U.S. was a Christian nation, and someone else objected.
 My grandma said this objection upset her, because, in her words, “We are a Christian nation.”
 I pointed out that the First Amendment guaranteed freedom of religion.
 She scowled and said that if non-Christians became too numerous, we would have to “Run 'em out.”
 Rather than try to reason with her, I changed the subject.
 I loved my grandma, but I still shudder at many of her beliefs.
 She passed away in 1995.
-The outdated beliefs she held should pass away too in America, the West, and everywhere.
+Her style of outdated thinking should pass away too in America, the West, and everywhere.
 We need to stop associating a piece of land entirely according to the majority religion in that area, as if its adherents are the only ones who have the right to exist there.

 HAND IN HAND